Film Submission FAQ

 My film has been presented at an online festival.
 Is it still eligible?

-For the sections Competition, Encounters and Berlinale Shorts we request an international premiere.
+For the sections Competition, Encounters and Berlinale Shorts an international premiere is the minimum requirement.
 A presentation at an online festival will be tolerated as long as the streamings are only accessible in the country of origin (geoblocked).

-For Panorama, Forum and Generation we request a European premiere.
-A presentationat an online festival will be tolerated as long as the streamings are only accessible outside of Europe / in the country of origin (geoblocked).
+For Panorama, Forum and Generation an European premiere is the minimum requirement.
+A presentationat an online festival will be tolerated as long as the streamings are only accessible outside of Europe/in the country of origin (geoblocked).

 May I still submit my film even though it has been broadcast on television?